 Researches give us controversial information on this subject.
 They say that chatty colleagues are the biggest distraction, and that sitting in a cubicle is distractive, too.
 Of course, that’s very useful information, but how can an employee benefit from that?
 Let’s look at the facts.

 On the one hand, a survey held by Ask.com found that 61% of U.S. employees agree that noisy co-workers are the biggest office distraction and productivity killer.
 Many employers use open space to integrate their workers into ongoing projects.
 But the reality is, when you are working in a big open space, there will always be someone who laughs loudly, constantly interrupts you or walks around.
-For that reason, 86% of employees would prefer to work alone to improve their productivity.
+For that reason, 86% of employees would prefer to work alone to increase their productivity.

 On the other hand, one third of office workers believe they would be more productive in an “open room”, as opposed to a cubicle environment.
 Many people say that it is hard to be efficient and creative in that type of setting.
 Cubicles are great for maximizing office space, but working in a cube is not exciting or inspiring.